Back to blog

 Substance requirementsEvolving — FSIE regime now requires substance for passive income

-Hong Kong's territorial system is genuinely powerful: if your income is sourced outside Hong Kong, it's not taxed.
-Period.
-For businesses with clients outside HK, this means effective 0% tax on foreign profits — legally.
+Hong Kong's territorial system applies: income sourced outside Hong Kong is not taxed.
+For businesses with clients outside Hong Kong, this can produce an effective 0% rate on foreign profits within statutory parameters.

 Since 2023, Hong Kong's refined Foreign Source Income Exemption (FSIE) regime requires economic substance for passive income (dividends, interest, IP royalties, gains from disposal of shares).
-Active business income sourced offshore remains exempt without substance requirements, but the direction is clear — substance matters more each year.
+Active business income sourced offshore remains exempt without substance requirements, with substance expectations widening over time.

 → Full Hong Kong tax guide